hedgedoc/hedgedoc/docs/content/how-to/docker-secrets.md

 ## Setting Up Docker Secrets with Docker Compose

 Here's an example of how to use Docker secrets with HedgeDoc in a Docker Compose environment:

+> **Note:** Docker Compose file-based secrets are only available in Compose file format version 3.1 and higher.

 1. First, create a file for each secret you want to use.
 For example, to store your database URL: